Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Description

 Write a morse code translator.
 This piece of code will translate text from the user into a set of dots and dashes.
-Print those dots and dashes to the serial monitor.Your script must accept text input by the user If the user types “-q”, your script must exit If the user types anything else, your script must translate the text to morse code dots and dashes, and print those to the monitor The printed text must use a space to show breaks between letters, and a slash to show breaks between words
+Print those dots and dashes to the serial monitor.Your script must accept text input by the user If the user types “-q”, your script must exit If the user types anything else, your script must translate the text to morse code dots and dashes, and print those to the monitor The printed text must use a space to show breaks between letters, and a slash to show breaks between words.

 ### Evidence/Video